Easements in English law: Equitable easements

 Where land is registered, as is now common, there are further circumstances where an equitable easement will arise.
 Where both the dominant and servient tenements are registered, easements must be registered against both titles under the terms of the Land Registration Act 1925.
-Failure to do so will render them easements in equity only, although they will still bind purchasers under rule 258 of the Land Registration Rules 1925.
+Failure to do so will render them easements in equity only, although they will still bind purchasers under rule 258 of the Land Registration Rules 1925 (SR&O 1925/1093).
 Where the servient land is unregistered, it is likely that the easement will not have to be registered against the dominant title, even if that is itself registered land.
 This has been disputed, however, and is significant because if legal would bind successors after first registration whereas an equitable easement would require registration as a land charge.
 Rule 250(1) allows for easements to arise in equity through prescription where the title is registered, but a right arising through prescription would be created as a legal easement and there seems to be no part of this process where the owner of the dominant tenement has a right in equity only.

 The benefit of an equitable easement passes with the transfer of the dominant tenement.
 Whether section 62 of the Law of Property Act 1925 can operate to turn an equitable easement into a legal easement upon conveyance of the dominant tenement is unclear.
 On the one hand, it would seem odd that a mere licence could become a legal easement through the section, when the much closer equitable easement could not; on the other hand, construing the section in this way is unnecessary from the perspective of the purchaser, since a right enforceable in equity will be almost as useful as one enforceable at common law.

 An equitable easement when the servient tenement is unregistered is enforceable against a purchaser for value only when properly registered under the terms of the Land Charges Act 1972.
 Equitable easements arising by virtue of a contract to grant an easement are registerable as either estate contracts or equitable easements.
 Where the servient tenement is registered, the registration of an equitable easement at the Land Registry can take place through mere notice or caution and will then bind purchasers.
 Alternatively, it will still bind purchasers if it constitutes an "overriding interest".
-As confirmed in the case of Thatcher v Douglas, section 70(1)(c) of the Land Registration Act and rule 258 of the Land Registration Rules 1925 will operate to ensure that almost all equitable easements constitute overriding interests.
+As confirmed in the case of Thatcher v Douglas, section 70(1)(c) of the Land Registration Act 1925 and rule 258 of the Land Registration Rules 1925 will operate to ensure that almost all equitable easements constitute overriding interests.